A butterfly peptide to combat resistant fungi

-Fungal infections represent a significant global health concern, with a growing prevalence of antifungal drug resistance.
-Targeting glucosylceramides (GlcCer), which are functionally essential glycosphingolipids present in fungal membranes, represents a promising strategy for the development of new antifungals.
+Fungal infections represent a major global health problem, with increasing resistance to currently available antifungal molecules.
+Targeting glucosylceramides (GlcCer), which are functionally essential glycosphingolipids present in fungal membranes, represents a promising strategy for the development of new antifungal agents.

-GlcCer are associated with the antifungal activity of certain antimicrobial peptides present in plants and insects, and named defensins.
-The 44-residue ETD151 peptide, optimized from butterfly defensins, is active against a range of fungal pathogens of interest to human health or agriculture.
-For example, we previously showed that ETD151 induce a multifaceted mechanism of action (MOA) in Botrytis cinerea, a multi-resistant phytopathogenic fungus used as model (Aumer et al. 2020).
+GlcCer are associated with the antifungal activity of certain antimicrobial peptides found in plants and insects, known as defensins.
+The ETD151 peptide, optimised from butterfly defensins, is active against a range of fungal pathogens of interest to human health and agriculture.
+For example, the researchers have previously shown that ETD151 induces a multifaceted mechanism of action on Botrytis cinerea, a multi-resistant phytopathogenic fungus used here as a model (Aumer et al. 2020).

-This multifaceted MOA makes ETD151 a promising candidate for combating fungal resistance.
-Here, we took up the challenge of identifying its molecular target.
-We have shown that the ETD151 peptide binds at the molecular level to GlcCer and localizes preferentially to the membrane, where it induces various toxic effects.
-Identifying its molecular target and understanding the MOA of ETD151 pave the way for new perspectives in human health and crop protection.
+This multifaceted mechanism of action makes ETD151 a promising candidate for combating fungal resistance.
+The researchers took up the challenge of identifying its molecular target.
+They showed that the ETD151 peptide binds at the molecular level to GlcCer and localises preferentially to the membrane, where it induces various toxic effects.
+Identifying its molecular target and understanding the mode of action of ETD151 opens up new prospects for human health and crop protection.

 Reference :